May 19 2021 @ 5:00 pm – 8:30 pm CEST

-Agora Europe, in partnership with Studio Europa Maastricht (SEM), will organize on Wednesday May 19th at 11h00 AM EST / 05h00 PM CET, a transatlantic roundtable on human mobility.
+Agora Europe, in partnership with Studio Europa Maastricht (SEM), organised on Wednesday May 19th at 11h00 AM EST / 05h00 PM CET, a transatlantic roundtable on human mobility.

-The live webinar will tackle different topics, in relation to migration; the concept of borders, sea rescue and saving lives, discrimination, xenophobia and counternarratives, with a particular focus on COVID-19, while taking into consideration the Global Compact on Migration and the New EU Pact on Migration and Asylum.
-In preparation of the roundtable a closed workshop will take place to which scholars and practitioners of Agora Europe’s network, and other experts will be invited to share experiences and practices, in turn furthering cooperation towards the development of common approaches to dignified migration, addressing discrimination and social justice in the migration field.
+The live webinar tackled different topics, in relation to migration; the concept of borders, sea rescue and saving lives, discrimination, xenophobia and counternarratives, with a particular focus on COVID-19, while taking into consideration the Global Compact on Migration and the New EU Pact on Migration and Asylum.
+In preparation of the roundtable a closed workshop took place to which scholars and practitioners of Agora Europe’s network, and other experts were invited to share experiences and practices, in turn furthering cooperation towards the development of common approaches to dignified migration, addressing discrimination and social justice in the migration field.

 Content and topic